Vietnam.vn - Nền tảng quảng bá Việt Nam

 Proposal to build a complete semiconductor ecosystem

-Prof. Dr. Le Quan - Director of Hanoi National University - said that training should aim to build human resources for the entire semiconductor ecosystem, focusing on high-level human resources (university and graduate), while linking domestic training with international cooperation.
+Prof. Dr. Le Quan - Director of Hanoi National University - said that training should aim to build human resources for the entire semiconductor ecosystem, focusing on high-level human resources (university and post-graduate), while linking domestic training with international cooperation.
 At the same time, he hopes that the report can make stronger recommendations on training orientation at universities.

 Associate Professor Dr. Tran Le Quan - Principal of the University of Natural Sciences (Ho Chi Minh City National University) - said that there are still many difficulties in training semiconductor human resources at universities today.

 In particular, schools are facing difficulties in operating practical laboratories because the current investment mechanism only pays once, while the operating costs are completely borne by the school.
-This places a financial burden on students and affects the quality of training.
+This puts a financial burden on students and affects the quality of training.

-Prof. Dr. Phan Bach Thang - Director of INOMAR Center - also believes that only initial investment but not ensuring long-term operation will make the training system unsustainable.
+Prof. Dr. Phan Bach Thang - Director of INOMAR Center - also believes that only making initial investment but not ensuring long-term operation will make the training system unsustainable.

 He proposed that the WB should recommend that the State develop an investment mechanism in stages, initially 100% of the funding from the budget, then share the costs with schools and businesses when the system is in operation.